flatgreen/rfrance/README.md

 // to array
 echo $FC->toArray();

-// RSS 2.0
-header("Content-Type: text/xml; charset=UTF-8");
+// RSS 2.0, always return informations (even with no item) header("Content-Type: text/xml; charset=UTF-8");
 echo $FC->toRss();

 // or

-// youtube-dl|yt-dlp info.json like
+// youtube-dl|yt-dlp info.json like, maybe empty if no item
 header('Content-Type: application/json; charset=utf-8');
 echo $FC->toInfoJson();
 ```

 ### Remarks
-Does not take into account pages that are not broadcasts.
+Does not take into account some pages that are not broadcasts.

 ### Changelog
 [changelog](/CHANGELOG.md)